airbrake/airbrake-js/README.md

 ## Basic Usage

-The simplest method for capturing errors is to wrap any code which may throw errors using the client's `wrap` method.
+The simplest method is to report errors directly:

-    var wrapped = Airbrake.wrap(function() {
-      // This will throw if the document has no head tag document.head.insertBefore(document.createElement("style"));
-    });

-    wrapped();

-Alternatively, you can report errors directly.

     try {
       // This will throw if the document has no head tag